GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/1_reinforcement_learning.typ

 === Reinforcement Learning
 <sec:rl:intro:rl>

-Reinforcement Learning draws its origins in two formerly distinct fields.
+#acr("RL") originates from two formerly distinct fields.
 On the one hand, psychology researchers have attempted to understand how humans and animals could learn.
 The American psychologist Edward Lee Thorndike laid out foundational work on animal learning and behavior.
 In his 1911 book _Animal Intelligence: Experimental studies_ @thorndike_animal_1911, Thorndike presented a collection of experiments involving animals solving different tasks.